kunalm8470/Students-Web-Application/README.md

 ## **To run**

-1. Install the dotnet ef core CLI <br/>
+1. Install the dotnet ef core CLI globally.
+More info [here](https://docs.microsoft.com/en-us/ef/core/cli/dotnet#installing-the-tools)<br/>
 `dotnet tool install --global dotnet-ef`

 2. Open a terminal in the Infrastructure directory (i.e the directory where the DbContext file resides).